getify/monio/MONADS.md

 We're only going to focus on a small part of what `IO` can do, just so we don't get too overwhelmed.

 Because IO is lazy (like State and Reader), you represent its side effect(s) with a function -- though the function may be pure and simply return a value.
-When you `run(..)` an IO instance, the side effect(s), if any, are applied to your program, and the result, if any, is returned.
+When you `run(..)` an IO instance, the side effect(s), if any, are applied to your program (specifically, the environment passed in), and the result, if any, is returned.

 For example: